gaucho1978/BACCAble/README.md

 ## The interconnections
 Since I found how to disable Start&Stop by only sending can message, the new required connections are just: CAN bus from canable to car (termination board on canable) and power supply from usb hub 5V usb to the usb port of the canable.
 If you enable the function to control a led strip, the usb data shall be connected to led strip, as defined in the old schematic here reported for reference.
+If you use the function to show params on dashboard, you have to add the wire between the 2 boards (watch the diagram in the DASHBOARD MENU functionality  section of this page.

 Note: In "Usage Instructions" section it is defined when you need to connect to a different can bus.
-The following old diagram shows the connection to C1 can bus (pin 6 and 14 of the OBD port), commonly used for immobilizer,start&stop, leds strip controller and other functionalitites, but there are also C2 can bus (pin 12 and 13 of the OBD port) required in example for ESC&TC disabler functionality and BH can bus (pin 3 and 11 of the OBD port) for the future functionality to add parameters on the dashboard).
+The following old diagram shows the connection to C1 can bus (pin 6 and 14 of the OBD port), commonly used for immobilizer,start&stop, leds strip controller and other functionalitites, but there are also C2 can bus (pin 12 and 13 of the OBD port) required in example for ESC&TC disabler functionality and BH can bus (pin 3 and 11 of the OBD port) for the  functionality to add parameters on the dashboard).
 This is the old original wiring diagram:

 ![Interconnections](https://github.com/gaucho1978/CANableAndLedsStripController/blob/master/hardware/system_interconnection/SCHEMA_DI_INTERCONNESSIONE.png)

-Note: if you use immobilizer function, you shall remove the voltage regulator that I use to convert the 12V to 5V and directly plug the CANABLE to the  5V usb voltage, taken from the connector of the USB interface in the central area, close to cigarette lighter socket.
-As alterinative for immobilizer,  use the DCDC connected to a 12V of the car always available, to ensure roper working of the immobilizer.
+Note: if you use immobilizer function, it is suggested to remove the voltage regulator that I used to convert the 12V to 5V and directly plug the CANABLE to the  5V usb voltage, taken from the connector of the USB interface in the central area, close to cigarette lighter socket.
+As alterinative for immobilizer,  use the DCDC connected to a 12V of the car always available, to ensure proper working of the immobilizer.
 Current consumption is low but I recommend to avoid a device always draining current from your battery.

 ## The Box